 Toxins are all around you and no matter how careful you are they are unavoidable.
 These foreign invaders enter your body through the food you eat, the air you breath, and through your skin.
 Yes, even through your skin.
 When you use products like soap, shampoo, and creams toxic ingredients can enter your blood stream in seconds.
 Even the clothes you wear and the couch you sit on have toxins that can impact your health.

 Everything that enters your body is either fuel used for energy or poison.
-Your body was not designed to process toxins and as a result they manifest themselves in a variety of different ways.
-Toxins are now so prevalent that many of their symptoms have become common place and are consider “normal” .
+While your body was designed to process toxins it often can’t handle the amount you face in modern life.
+As a result, toxic buildup manifests itself in a variety of different ways.
+Toxins are now so prevalent that many of their symptoms have become common place and are consider a “normal” part of ageing.

 Here’s a short list of some of the symptoms and ways toxins manifest themselves.
 How many of these do you identify with?